The Devil Inside

 Surviving by never turning away from a fight and knowing how to win at all costs, Cain is as careful with her heart as she is with her business - until she meets Emma Verde.
 The farm girl from Wisconsin puts a hit out on Cain’s heart and leads her down a dangerous road filled with great joy and devastating sorrow.

-story of unexpected passion, a shattering betrayal, and the challenge of love put to the test.
+The Devil Inside is the story of unexpected passion, a shattering betrayal, and the challenge of love put to the test.

 The Devil inside is one of the best books I’ve read recently.
 It’s a well written suspense story with characters that totally pop.
 Cain Casey is one of the most provocative and unique characters I’ve read in a long while.
 The Devil Inside is also pretty heavy on parent/child relationship dynamics, which was different as well.